Data Privacy in the Age of AI

-With the emergence of artificial intelligence systems like ChatGPT and CoPilot, data privacy has emerged as one of the most urgent consumer protection issues of the 2020s.
+With the emergence of artificial intelligence systems like ChatGPT and CoPilot, data privacy has emerged as a pressing issue for individuals and society.

 Nearly everything we do online is tracked to a certain extent.
 Even home appliances, from smart thermostats to streaming TVs, are sending data about your choices and purchases into the wider digital world.
-Corporations collect that data, and sometimes they sell it to third parties known as data brokers.
+Companies collect that data and sometimes sell it to third parties known as data brokers.

 The most powerful AI systems require massive amounts of data in order to function.
 Often that data is indiscriminately scraped from the internet.
 It may contain personal photos you uploaded to a social media site.
 It may even contain your individual genetic code